Go Ad-Free

 So many people have caught COVID that it almost seems routine.
 But long COVID is real and brain fog after COVID is common and very scary.

 One of the more common and distressing symptoms of post COVID syndrome (PCS) is brain fog.
 Even after relatively mild cases, patients report cognitive deficits such as short term memory problems, trouble concentrating, difficulty making decisions, confusion, mental fatigue and trouble retrieving words.
 Brain fog after COVID-19 can be incredibly frustrating.
-Researchers have just reported physical changes in the brain that can be measured in spinal fluid.
-This reader describes how disturbing it can be to develop cognitive complications after COVID.
+Two new studies confirm the phenomenon is real, with objective measures in addition to subjective suffering.

 What It’s Like to Develop Brain Fog After COVID: